FREE SHIPPING on purchases over 1,500 CZK 📦

 How can endometriosis change throughout life?

 On average, 1 in 10 women worldwide suffer from endometriosis, but it can take up to 10 years to get a definitive diagnosis.
-How can the symptoms of the disease change over a woman's life?
-And how can you tell the difference between "normal" menstrual pain and endometriosis?
+How can the symptoms of the disease change throughout a woman's life?
+And how can you distinguish "ordinary" menstrual pain from endometriosis?

 What is endometriosis?

-Endometriosis is a condition in which tissue similar to the lining of the uterus (endometrium) is found outside the uterus, such as on the ovaries, fallopian tubes, bladder or bowel.
-The misplaced tissue, like the lining in our uterus, responds to regular hormonal fluctuations .
-It grows, breaks down and bleeds during menstruation, which triggers an inflammatory response and often leads to painful menstruation and a number of other unpleasant symptoms.
+Endometriosis is a condition in which tissue similar to the lining of the uterus (endometrium) is found outside the uterus, for example, on the ovaries, fallopian tubes, bladder, or intestines.
+The misplaced tissue, just like the lining in our uterus, reacts to regular hormonal fluctuations.
+It grows, breaks down, and bleeds during menstruation, which triggers an inflammatory reaction and often leads to painful menstruation and a host of other unpleasant symptoms.

 I have painful periods.
 Could it be endometriosis?

-Menstrual periods are often accompanied by a variety of symptoms, including fatigue, moodiness, breast tenderness, or skin changes, and up to 50–90% of women worldwide experience painful menstruation at some point in their lives. ( 1 )
+The menstrual period is often accompanied by various symptoms, including fatigue, mood swings, breast tenderness, or skin changes, and up to 50–90% of women worldwide experience painful menstruation at some point in their lives.
+(1)

-Pain and cramps during menstruation are a typical symptom of endometriosis.
-But while “normal” menstrual pain can be completely or partially relieved by over-the-counter medications, rest, warm compresses on the abdomen, gentle massage, herbs , or stretching, in the case of endometriosis, the pain can be so severe that it completely disables a woman from daily functioning and the usual procedures are not enough.
+Pain and cramps during menstruation are a typical sign of endometriosis.
+But while "normal" menstrual pain can be completely or partially relieved by over-the-counter medicines, rest, warm compresses on the abdomen, gentle massage, herbs or stretching, in the case of endometriosis, the pain can be so severe that it completely prevents a woman from functioning daily, and usual methods are not enough.

-• chronic pelvic pain (during and outside of menstruation)
+• chronic pelvic pain (during menstruation and outside of it)

 • pain during intercourse

-• pain or discomfort when urinating or defecating
+• pain or discomfort during urination or bowel movements

 • fertility problems